Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: Main result on the internal system Ellis semigroup

-The question now is to identify the sub-semigroup of $\mathbb{R}^n \times \mathfrak{T}$ isomorphic with the internal system Ellis semigroup via the previous mapping.
-To that end, one may set this sub-semigroup as a disjoint union
+\paragraph{6.3.2 $\; $ Step 2: Determination of the isomorphic image} The problem now is to identify the subsemigroup of $\mathbb{R}^n \times \mathfrak{T}$ isomorphic to the internal system Ellis semigroup via the previous mapping.
+To that end, one may describe this subsemigroup as a disjoint union

-for some Euclidean subsets $\mathbb{R}^n_\mathfrak{t}$, the \textit{allowed translations} of a cone type $\mathfrak{t}$, which we thus need to identify.
+for some Euclidean subsets $\mathbb{R}^n_\mathfrak{t}$, the \textit{allowed translations} of a cone type $\mathfrak{t}$, which we need to identify.
 A first point about this is the following lemma.

 \begin{lem} For any cone type $\mathfrak{t}\in \mathfrak{T}_W$ with associated cone $C_\mathfrak{t}$ one has

 \end{lem}